melocelo/SC00039_Final_Project_MC/README.md

 ```bash
 conda list
 ```
-If everything is correct, you are supposed to see the required packages (like scikit-image, pandas, seaborn, nd2reader, etc.) in the list.
+If everything is correct, you are supposed to see the required packages (like scikit-image, pandas, seaborn, nd2 and nd2reader, etc.) in the list.
 ## Running the code
 You can run the code in terminal or in Jupyter Notebook by following these steps.
 ### Running in terminal